Hi, I'm Arjun!

 Work

-I've spent most of my (limited) work life in the space of quantum compilers.
+I've spent most of my work life in the space of quantum compilers.
 This is what I've worked on these past few summers:

 • (2023) I worked @ Quantinuum, where I designed a domain specific language for converting Repeat-Until-Success circuits into QIR.